SalomePlatform/top_ii_vol/Readme.md

 | `--depth`   | `[int]`    | This is the depth of the mesh needed.                |
 | `--mesh`    | `[string]` | To specify the kind of mesh needed                   |

-*Note that if one is using the coarsened mesh # of x points and # of y points should be the one  that are in the info file `info-<out-coarse.xyz>.txt` of the coarsened mesh cloud.*0
+*Note that if one is using the coarsened mesh # of x points and # of y points should be the one  that are in the info file `info-<out-coarse.xyz>.txt` of the coarsened mesh cloud.*

 ##### How to use top-ii-vol-ParMesher ?

-This is the parallel mesher
+This is the parallel mesher (still under heavy development)

-- For parallel mesher producing  `*.mesh` mesh with 3 MPI ranks.
+- For parallel mesher producing  `*.mesh` mesh with 2 MPI ranks.

 ```
-  mpirun -n 3 ./top-ii-vol-ParMesher --xpoints 105 --ypoints 94 --depth -2000  --in out-coarse.xyz --out Tetra-ParTop2Vol.mesh
+  mpirun -n 2 ./top-ii-vol-ParMesher --xpoints 32 --ypoints 29 --zpoints 5 --depth -2000  --in out-coarse-striped.xyz --out Parallel-out-mesh.mesh
 ```

 *Command-line option definitions*